rakanus/one-system/README.md

 # API documentation

 # (1) New Stadium Book
-this functions for make new book to particular Stadium at particular date and time-range .
+This functions for make new book to particular Stadium at particular date and time-range .
 - NOTICE: There are a charge for each Request with this function .
 * Required Parameter
 ```